Arnaldus de Villa Nova: Writings

 Arnaldus was also thought to be an alchemist: the door to his house in Montpellier, France, had carved depictions of a roaring lion and dragon biting its own tail (an Ouroboros), both alchemical symbols, and several renowned alchemists recognized him as an adept.
 He was also known as an astrologer.

 Many alchemical writings, including Rosarius Philosophorum, Novum Lumen, or Flos Florum, are also ascribed to him, but they are not authentic.
 Collected editions of them were published at Lyon in 1504 and 1532 (with a biography by Symphorianus Campegius), at Basel in 1585, and at Lyon in 1686.
 He is also the reputed author of important medical works, such as Speculum medicinae and Regimen sanitatis ad regem Aragonum, but many others, such as Breviarium Practicae, were falsely attributed to him.
 In addition, he wrote many theological works for the reformation of Christianity in Latin and in Catalan, some of them including apocalyptical prophecies.

-He is the author of a short treatise called De Vinis which is concerned with the medicinal use of wine and the way spoiled wine could be improved.
+He is the author of a short treatise called De Vinis, on the medicinal use of wine and the way spoiled wine could be improved.

 A list of writings is given by J. Ferguson in his Bibliotheca Chemica (1906).
 See also U. Chevalier, Repertoire des sources hist., &c., Bio-bibliographie (Paris, 1903).